haxorof/ansible-role-docker-ce/README.md

 user of this role to just care about how Docker shall be installed and configured and hide the differences that exists in the different distributions.

+## Features

+- One way to install and configure Docker CE across supported Linux distributions.
+- Support install of Docker SDK and Docker Compose.
+- Best effort support of installations of Docker plugins.
+- Do tweaks etc to avoid buggy or non-working configurations in some supported distributions.
+- Ease handling of setting up Docker according to Center of Internet Security (CIS) documentation.

 ## Supported Distributions

 - CentOS